Third VA-95 (U.S. Navy): 1970s

 In April 1973, the squadron provided support for Operation End Sweep, the clearing of mine fields along the coast of North Vietnam.

 Aircraft from VA-95 would participate in Operation Frequent Wind, the evacuation of American personnel from Saigon.
 The squadron provided armed escort flights over the Saigon area for protection of the helicopters conducting the evacuation.

 On 15 May 1975, The squadron participated in the recovery of the American merchant ship SS Mayaguez following its capture by Cambodian gunboats.
 The squadron flew sorties in support of the Marine landings on Koh Tang Island and retaliatory strikes against Cambodian targets.
 Squadron aircraft struck the airfield and naval facility at Ream, Cambodia.
 The squadron's KA-6D aircraft were used to provide tanker support for the combat sorties.

 1980s

-Between 18–19 April 1988, Flying off the USS Enterprise (CVN-65), the squadron participated in Operation Praying Mantis, retaliatory strikes against Iran after USS Samuel B. Roberts struck an Iranian mine in international waters.
+Between 18 and 19 April 1988, Flying off the USS Enterprise (CVN-65), the squadron participated in Operation Praying Mantis, retaliatory strikes against Iran after USS Samuel B. Roberts struck an Iranian mine in international waters.
 Squadron aircraft attacked Iranian Boghammar speedboats, using Rockeye cluster bombs.
 They sunk one and damaged another.